 The Work That Renews with Kim Hershorn PhD

-My work in peace-building and non-violent communication (NVC) brought me to Germany, Ireland, Northern Ireland; and my grandparents’ and great-grandparents’ towns in Poland and Ukraine.
+This work in trans-generational and collective healing brought her to Germany, Ireland, Northern Ireland; and her grandparents’ and great-grandparents’ towns in Poland and Ukraine.

 I can see the bigger picture and understand why I went through what I went through and appreciate the opportunities being offered me.
 Working with Kim helped me see that the universe really knows what it’s doing, that we are always supported and guided, and that there is a blessing and Divine hand in everything.
 Nothing short of inspiring.”